Following 2-hit day, Conforto out of the lineup...

 - News Article

-Following 2-hit day, Conforto out of the lineup Monday with stiff neck
+Following 2-hit day, Conforto out of the lineup Monday with stiff back

 Tweets